docker/compose/README.md

 Also things like service discovery are out of scope even though networking is in scope. containerkit should provide the primitives to create, add, remove, or manage network interfaces for a container but ip allocation, discovery, and DNS should be handled at higher layers.

+### How is the scope changed?

+The scope of this project is a whitelist.
+If its not mentioned as being in scope, it is out of scope.
+For the scope of this project to change it requires a 100% vote from all maintainers of the project.

 ## Copyright and license